-While RD vouchers are an important part of ensuring that residents are not displaced, they do not address the underlying problem of an aging affordable rental housing stock in rural America that is in desperate need of rehabilitation.
-The most recent assessment of the capital needs of Section 515 and 514 properties was conducted in 2016 and estimated that the reserves deficit for the 515 and 514 programs is in excess of \$5.596 billion.2 The Section 515 and 514 programs can be used to rehabilitate aging properties, and the Multifamily Preservation & Revitalization (MPR) Demonstration also helps preserve and improve Section 515 and 514 properties through loan restructuring, grants for non-profits, no interest loans, and debt deferral.
-However, the funding levels for these programs are wholly insufficient to meet the growing need for capital to rehabilitate these aging properties.
-As you consider funding levels to support the recapitalization of rural housing, we respectfully request that you provide \$200 million for the Section 515 program, \$75 million for the Section 514 program, \$35 million for the Section 516 Farm Labor Housing Grant program, and \$1 billion for the MPR demonstration program for FY 2025 in order to invest in the rehabilitation of these aging properties.
+Separately, while RD vouchers are an important part of ensuring that residents are not displaced, they do not address the underlying problem of an aging affordable rental housing stock in rural America that is in desperate need of rehabilitation.
+The most recent assessment of the capital needs of Section 515 and 514 properties was conducted in 2016 and estimated that the reserves deficit for Section 515 and 514 proprieties was in excess of \$5.596 billion.2 The Section 515 and 514 programs can be used to rehabilitate aging properties, and the Multifamily Preservation & Revitalization (MPR) Demonstration also helps preserve and improve Section 515 and 514 properties through loan restructuring, grants for non-profits, no-interest loans, and debt deferral options.
+However, the funding levels for these programs